-ES 200 abc.
-Special Problems in Engineering Science.
+ES 200 abc.Topics in Bioengineering.
 9 units (3-0-6); first, second, third terms.
-In 1974-75 this course will spend the first two terms on the foundation of low-Reynoldsnumber fluid physics, including the motion of a rigid or flexible body with or without electric charges, flows of suspensions, and transfer processes.
+This course will spend the first two terms on the foundation of low-Reynolds-number fluid physics, including the motion of a rigid or flexible body with or without electric charges, flows of suspensions, and transfer processes.
 The third term will be devoted to various applications to rheology, blood flow in living systems, chemical flow problems, motility of micro-organisms, and bioconvection.
 Instructors: Leal, Plesset, Wayland, Wu.